 As you can see, this will insert the two new rows of data into the products table.

 Another way to use Snowflake INSERT INTO command is to insert data from a subquery or a common table expression (CTE) into a table.
 A subquery is a query that is nested inside another query, and a CTE is a temporary named result set that can be referenced within another query.
 You can use subqueries and CTEs to insert data from complex or derived sources, such as joins, aggregations, or transformations.
-For instance, suppose we want to insert data into the customers table using a subquery.
+For instance, lets create a customers table and use subquery to insert data.
 We can use Snowflake INSERT INTO command as follows:

 As you can see, this will insert the data using Subqueries into the customers table.